jonathanlurie/canvasSpliner/readme.md

 ```

 ## Styling
 If you want to adapt the styling of CanvasSpliner to match you own project, you can.
+After changing the styling, be sure you call the method `cs.draw()` to refresh!
 - Change the size of the control point with a number of pixels:
 ```javascript
 cs.setControlPointRadius( 6 )